kcostya/call-for-code-fires/assets/notebooks/README.md

-Notebooks organization
+Notebooks
 ------------

-The project was initially developed and models trained at Kaggle platform to leverage the free GPU resources.
+This section contains raw unrefactored notebooks needed to recreate the results.

-This folder has the core slightly refactored notebooks with code needed to recreate the results.
-The links below lead to original notebooks stored at Kaggle (requires permissions).
+The following structure explains the inputs and outputs of each notebook.

 **[1.0-iv-make_dataset-build_constants.ipynb](https://github.com/kcostya/call-for-code-fires/blob/master/assets/notebooks/1.0-iv-make_dataset-build_constants.ipynb)**